-My relatively infrequent reviews are (typically) about products I bought myself, use, and recommend.
+My relatively infrequent reviews compared to other backpackers are (typically) about products I bought myself, use, and recommend.

 So why did I do a gear review, spend time, and write about it for $23 worth of product?

-Because I admit to my curiosity being piqued.
+Because I admit to my curiosity is piqued.

 I am not an athlete in the outdoors.
 My trip goals are not to CRUSH miles on an #EPIC adventure.
 Though I am capable of hiking 25+ miles a day or the hourly equivalent over rough terrain, the length is secondary to my trip goal and serves my primary purpose: I love to walk and be outside.